harvardartmuseums/api-docs/experimental.md

 USE AT YOUR OWN RISK

 We don't guarantee the stability of this data.
 That being said, there is some fun stuff to play with here.
 This endpoint does not cover all object records.
-The data is a result of machine processing data and images through external services including [Google Vision](https://cloud.google.com/vision/), [Imagga](https://imagga.com/), and [Clarifai](https://clarifai.com/).
-The services perform face detection, text detection, and automatic feature detection/tagging of images.
+The data is a result of machine processing data and images through external services including [Google Vision](https://cloud.google.com/vision/), [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services), [Imagga](https://imagga.com/), and [Clarifai](https://clarifai.com/).
+The services perform face detection, text detection, color analysis, and automatic feature detection/tagging of images.

 ## Get experimental objects